Saving money tends to be one of the more difficult life skills to master no matter what your income or your age.

 One of the reasons I panicked pretty hard when I started saving money was that I wasn’t blowing tons of cash on designer anything.
 But that doesn’t mean there wasn’t room to save money on what I was buying.

-All of my discount shopping I learned while saving money are still things I do today.
+All of my discount shopping tricks that I learned while saving money are still things I do today.

 Aldi is one of the best ways to save on groceries.